Table of Contents

 Some, but not all, acoustic guitars have pickguards (a.k.a. scratch plates).
 These are, as they sound, to protect the soundboard from any damage potentially caused by a pick or fingers.

-The Bridge: At the? southern? end of the strings lies the bridge.
+At the southern end of the strings lies the bridge.
 The bridge is what holds the strings to the body of the guitar and transfers the sound from the vibrating strings into the soundboard.
+As the anchor point for strings at the lower bout, the bridge transfers vibrations into the soundboard for amplification.
+Its materials and construction methodology directly impact tone, sustain, and intonation.
+A well-crafted guitar bridge ensures optimal sound projection and contributes to the overall tonal characteristics of the guitar.

 The bridge saddle, in cooperation with the nut at the base of the headstock, controls the spacing of the strings and the action of the guitar (how high the strings sit above the fretboard).
 The bridge saddle also affects the tone depending on the material that it is made from.

-Bridge pins: Bridge pins are found only on steel-string acoustic, not on classical guitars (nylon strings).
-Do the bridge pins hold the strings in? place in? the bridge of the guitar.
+Bridge pins are found only on steel-string acoustic, not on classical guitars (nylon strings).
+Do the bridge pins hold the strings in place in the bridge of the guitar.